top of page

 When to use vibrance vs. saturation

-Ideally, vibrance and saturation should be used in sync accordingly to the specific needs of each image.
-Doing so will allow you to control the overall saturation intensity of the colors while giving dull tones a little vibrance push.
+Ideally, vibrance and saturation should be used in sync according to the specific needs of each image.
+Doing so will allow you to control the overall saturation intensity of the colors, while giving dull tones a little vibrance push.
 This is the reason why most free photo editing software programs followed the steps of Adobe and integrate both tools within their offerings.

 For quick edits, you can determine whether it’s best to use vibrance or saturation based on the raw look of your photo.
-If all the colors in the image appear dull, go for saturation in order to give an overall bust.
-If the photo has different color intensities or areas that are very sensitive to saturation, such as skin tones, then vibrance is the best option.
+If all the colors in the image appear dull, go for saturation to give an overall bust.
+If the photo has different color intensities or areas sensitive to saturation, such as skin tones, then vibrance is the best option.

-In some cases, however, you simply won’t have a choice as not all editing tools offer both options.
-For example, the majority of photography apps only include the saturation slider in order to avoid redundant features that make the program heavier.
+In some cases, however, you simply won’t have a choice, as not all editing tools offer both options.
+For example, most photography apps only include the saturation slider to avoid redundant features that make the program heavier.

-Regardless of what your choice is, make sure that your editing decisions are in sync with your photography style and simply enhance the image rather than become the center of attention.
+Regardless of your choice, make sure your editing decisions are in sync with your photography style, and simply enhance the image rather than become the center of attention.

 bottom of page